The paper refers to problem solving using the creative thinking tool 40 Inventive principles.

-Trapshooting or clay-pigeon shooting invented in England at the end of the 18th century.
+Trapshooting or clay-pigeon shooting was invented in England at the end of the 18th century.
 The drive of the game was to improve hunters shooting skills.

-Nowadays trapshooting is a very popular sport with world championships and Olympic events.
+Nowadays, trapshooting is a very popular sport with world championships and Olympic events.

 How does trapshooting work?
 Targets are launched into the air with a special machine at varying angles and speeds initially unknown to the shooter.
-The shooter fires at the targets with a shotgun and the score depends on hit count given specific rules.
+The shooter fires at the targets with a shotgun and the score depends on the hit count given specific rules.
 We are not going to dig into the rules as it is irrelevant for the matter of this article.
-What is relevant, however, is that the splinters of the targets and full targets are falling on the ground and pollute the environment.
+What is relevant, however, is that the splinters of the targets and full targets are falling on the ground and polluting the environment.

-Overall, the targets are discs of about 11 cm in diameter and about 3 cm thickness.
+Overall, the targets are discs of about 11 cm in diameter and about 3 cm in thickness.
 The discs’ weight is about 100 grams.
 Clay or limestone are typical materials for the targets.

 Hence, as a result of the shooting, a huge amount of pieces and full targets fall down on the field.
-The splinters and full targets should be cleaned up, otherwise, the field will quickly become a garbage dump.
+The splinters and full targets should be cleaned up; otherwise, the field will quickly become a garbage dump.
 What is the solution to this problem?

 In this article, we are proposing 4 different solutions for an innovative method to clean up the clay debris and explain how we used PRIZ Innovation Platform to assist us with the decisions.

 Let’s dive directly into our example and show in detail the entire process of problem solving.

 As in any other case with PRIZ Innovation Platform, this scenario needs a dedicated project.

 After filling in the project details, we got to the Creative Thinking Tools page that are dedicated to the problem-solution process.
 In this case, we decided to use one of the Creative Thinking Tools provided in the platform called 40 Inventive Principles.